-The test limits are maximum allowable levels which can exist during a test.
+The Test Limits are maximum allowable levels which can exist during a test.
 If any of the limits is exceeded, the test is terminated and the operator notified of the situation.

 The following parameters are those that are considered to be the maximum allowable operating condition for a specific motor model.
 If the level of any parameter exceeds the defined limits, the test is terminated.
 These limits are different from the Operational Limits in that they are specific to each motor model and, in general, of a lesser magnitude than the Operational Limits.

-The operational limits are intended to protect the TMDS itself in case of system or motor failure.
+The operational limits are intended to protect the TMDS itself in case of a system or motor failure.
 If any limit is exceeded, the test is terminated.
 A typical list of Operational Limits is given below.

 This utility allows for the enabling or disabling of test segments.
 If a test segment is disabled, it will not be performed during the test sequence.
-For example, the system can be configured to only perform the load test.
+For example, the system can be configured to perform only the load test.